revathskumar/blog.revathskumar.com/_drafts/2015-08-21-nodejs-handling-http-headers.md

 });
 ```

-While setting response header, you need to make sure that you set the header before sending first byte of response.
+Please note that, you want to make sure that you set the header before sending first byte of response.

 Thank You.